mandar-harkare/mhslack-tool/README.md

 ## About The Tool

 This tool is developed as an assignment, which can be used to configure two EC2 instances only.
 The tool, once installed, uses *.yml files for the configuration purpose.
-Detailes can be found in 'Directory Structure'
+Details can be found in 'Directory Structure'

 ### Built With